yosevu/gilded-rose-functional/README.md

 # Gilded Rose Functional

-Gilded Rose Functional is a both an introduction to functional programming and a resource for practicing functional refactoring and design.
+Gilded Rose Functional is an introduction to functional programming and a resource for practicing functional refactoring and design.

 If you are unfamiliar with the Gilded Rose, read the [Gilded Rose Requirements](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) first.
 You may also learn more about the Gilded Rose from [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).